CC Slaughters: Reception

 In 2013, Out included the Portland location in its list of the "200 of the Greatest Gay Bars in the World".

-CC's was a runner-up in the "Best Drag Show" and "Best LGBTQ Bar" categories of Willamette Week "Best of Portland Readers' Poll 2020".
+CC's was a runner-up in the Best LGBT Bar category of Willamette Week's annual 'Best of Portland' readers' poll in 2017.
+The business was a runner-up in the same poll's Best LGBTQ Bar category and ranked third in the Best Drag Show category in 2018.
+It was also a runner-up in the Best Drag Show and Best LGBTQ Bar categories in 2020, and ranked second in the same poll's Best LGBTQ Bar category in 2022 and 2025.

 Puerto Vallarta

 PinkNews has said the CC Slaughters in Puerto Vallarta "tends to be quite mixed".
-Inn 2020, the site's Amy Ashenden wrote, "If you’re going out mid-week this is likely to be the busiest (although its nightclub at the back of the bar will be painfully empty).
+In 2020, the site's Amy Ashenden wrote, "If you’re going out mid-week this is likely to be the busiest (although its nightclub at the back of the bar will be painfully empty).
 Playing pop and Latino dance, the bar is quite friendly and, after you’ve had enough tequila, it has a nightclub at the back."